fukuiretu/amazon-kinesis-client-library-php/README.md

 ````

 ### Specify ShardId, the acquisition number
+Against all shards, Get DataRecord matter up to 5,000(1000 record * 5 loop) by default.
-The following is an example to get the DataRecord of 10,000 (1000 * 10) matter at most from Shard of "shardId-000000000000"
+The following is an example to get the DataRecord of 10,000 (1000 record * 10 loop) matter at most from Shard of "shardId-000000000000"
 ````
 $data_records = $kinesis_proxy->findDataRecords('shardId-000000000000', 1000, 10);
 ````

 # Todos
 - Support the increase of storage.
 DynamoDB, Redis And More ...